EhudKirsh/NodeJS-Unbuffered-Input-Raw-Mode-TUI/README.md

 	q) Quit config
 	e/n/d/r/c/s/q>
 	```
-- Gives each option at least one character, which can be a letter, digit or symbol, and even multiple characters, and writes the options in full.
+- Gives each option at least one character, which can be a letter, digit or symbol, and even multiple characters,<br>and writes the options in full.
-	`aeroftp-cli profiles -i` writes the letters without writing what they each does.
-Here are the options `aeroftp-cli profiles -i` displays:
+	`aeroftp-cli profiles -i` writes the letters without writing what they each does.<br>Here are the options `aeroftp-cli profiles -i` displays:
 	```txt
 	Interactive: l/t/d/f/c/r/e <N|name> [N|name ...]  ·  legacy 1l/l1 still works  ·  0/q = quit
 	profiles>